Content That Actually Works

 What to actually show

 You don’t need endless ideas.
-You need clarity.
+Just clarity.

 Focus on showing: